[?] Subscribe To This Site

 Wool rabbits:

-Require high protein to grow all that wool, and additionally these rabbits are more prone to potentially fatal wool block (impaction).
-Keep mineral oil, papaya enzymes and lots of grass hay at the ready in case the rabbit goes off feed.
+Additionally these rabbits are more prone to potentially fatal wool block (impaction).
+Keep mineral oil, papaya enzymes and lots of grass hay at the ready in case the rabbit begins to go off feed.

 Fur rabbits: